michael-hartmann/caps/README.md

 Documentation
 -------------

-A user manual is available in `manual/`, the API is documented using doxygen.
+A user manual and the API documentation are available in `doc/`.

 Bugs, developing and contributing